Protein–energy malnutrition

-PEM is fairly common worldwide in both children and adults and accounts for about 250 000 deaths annually.
+PEU is fairly common worldwide in both children and adults and accounts for about 250,000 deaths annually.
 In the industrialized world, PEM is predominantly seen in hospitals, is associated with disease, or is often found in the elderly.

-Note that PEM may be secondary to other conditions such as chronic renal disease or cancer cachexia in which protein energy wasting (PEW) may occur.
+Note that PEU may be secondary to other conditions such as chronic renal disease or cancer cachexia in which protein energy wasting (PEW) may occur.

-Protein–energy malnutrition affects children the most because they have less protein intake.
+Protein–energy undernutrition affects children the most because they have less protein intake.
 The few rare cases found in the developed world are almost entirely found in small children as a result of fad diets, or ignorance of the nutritional needs of children, particularly in cases of milk allergy.

-Prenatal protein malnutrition
+Prenatal protein undernutrition

-Protein malnutrition is detrimental at any point in life, but protein malnutrition prenatally has been shown to have significant lifelong effects.
-During pregnancy, one should aim for a diet that consists of at least 20% protein for the health of the fetus.
+Protein undernutrition is detrimental at any point in life, but protein undernutrition prenatally has been shown to have significant lifelong effects.
 Diets that consist of less than 6% protein in utero have been linked with many deficits, including decreased brain weight, increased obesity, and impaired communication within the brain in some animals.
-Even diets of mild protein malnutrition (7.2%) have been shown to have lasting and significant effects in rats.
+Even diets of mild protein undernutrition (7.2%) have been shown to have lasting and significant effects in rats.
 The following are some studies in which prenatal protein deficiency has been shown to have unfavorable consequences.